 Through the 1970s and 1980s, GENCO expanded its third-party logistics service offerings to include public warehousing, distribution, and product postponement services.
 In the late 1980s, the company transformed product returns management by developing a centralized returns process known today as reverse logistics.
 Over the decades that followed, GENCO continued to grow through key acquisitions, innovations, and expansion of service offerings.

 GENCO brought a range of third-party logistics services — from fulfillment capabilities such as distribution and warehousing to returns processing and recommerce — that benefit e-tailers and greatly expand the FedEx e-commerce portfolio.

+In 2018, FedEx Supply Chain was realigned in a new structure under FedEx Trade Networks.
 Today, FedEx Supply Chain is a third-party logistics provider, empowering companies to discover the full value of their supply chains by developing tailored, technology-based logistics solutions.